 - There are graphs to help you visualise the current status of the virus in Poland at the worldometer Poland Coronovirus page

-- Visitors to Kraków face a moderate to high risk of exposure to COVID-19, a highly-contagious virus, so individuals should consult a doctor before considering any travel.
+- Visitors to Kraków still face a mild risk of exposure to COVID-19, a highly-contagious virus; so individuals should consult a doctor before considering any travel.
 Similarly, if you display any symptoms of the virus before you leave or are considered at-risk, don’t travel!
 See the Travel Health Pro COVID-19 Travel Risk Assessment and the UK government Poland travel advice for comprehensive details

 - If you start to feel ill while you’re away, contact the Polish National Health Fund on 800 190 590.
 Press 6 for English language advice on what steps to take if suspect you might have coronavirus

-- You are still required to cover your nose and mouth on public transport and, where practical, in any other shared indoor space.
-Whilst you no longer have to wear a mask outdoors, there’s strong medical evidence that it’s safer for everyone if you do.
-Although masks should be available from pharmacies, supermarkets, and a number of enterprising vendors, we recommending bringing them with you.
-After all, you’ll need one to travel
+- Although masks are no longer mandatory, there’s strong medical evidence that it’s safer for everyone if you wear one.
+Although masks should be available from pharmacies, supermarkets, and a number of enterprising vendors, we recommending bringing them with you

 - Hand sanitiser is widely available at hotels, shopping malls, bars and restaurants, public transport, and many other public buildings.
 All the same, make sure you add a bottle to your packing list